Powerful magnitude 6.3 quake hits north Afghanistan’s Hindu Kush region

 - list 3 of 3‘Many never woke up’: Quake-hit Afghanistan’s villagers recount destruction

-The agency had initially given the depth as 10km (six miles.)
+The agency had initially given the depth as 10km (6 miles).

 The country’s national disaster management agency said reports on casualties and damage would be shared later.

-On August 31 the deadliest quake in recent Afghan history, measuring 6.0, struck in the country’s east, killing more than 2,200 people.
+On August 31, a magnitude 6.0 earthquake, the deadliest in recent Afghan history, struck in the country’s east, killing more than 2,200 people.

 Earthquakes are common in the country, particularly along the Hindu Kush mountain range, near where the Eurasian and Indian tectonic plates meet.

-Since 1900, northeastern Afghanistan has been hit by 12 quakes with a magnitude above 7, according to Brian Baptie, a seismologist with the British Geological Survey.
+Since 1900, northeastern Afghanistan has been hit by 12 earthquakes with a magnitude above 7.0, according to Brian Baptie, a seismologist with the British Geological Survey.